 Serial Eyes is a full-time, residential postgraduate course that runs from September through May and takes place in Berlin.
 Participants must be present for the full duration of the programme.
-The programme includes seminars, workshops and writers’ rooms and three study trips: the National Film School of Denmark in Copenhagen, London Film School and the Séries Mania festival in Lille, France.
+The programme includes seminars, workshops and writers’ rooms and three study trips: to the National Film School of Denmark in Copenhagen, the London Film School and the Séries Mania festival in Lille, France.
 During the programme, each participant works on three projects: an individual, original TV pilot and two group projects that are developed in conjunction with our industry partners.

 Advanced Narrative Techniques & Individual TV Series Project Development

 This module instructs participants in narrative techniques in serial writing and introduces them to the ideation process and the various modes for conceiving new series concepts.

 In this series of lectures and workshops, participants are introduced to the dynamics of the writers’ room and head writing techniques.
 Through practical exercises, participants practice leading and managing a team of creatives.

 Everything the participants learn during the course is applied to their own project.
 A mentor is assigned to each participant to give one-to-one feedback on their individual project.
 The participants start working on a pitch and a treatment in close cooperation with their mentor.

 Participants work on multi-platform drama writing and develop writing skills for interactive storytelling.
 This module encompasses practical sessions on how to write multi-platform drama content specifically for online digital use.
 We will discuss and practise how to engage viewers across episodes and seasons.

 Participants will practice their pitch skills in preparation for the pitch sessions with the industry: the January Summit Pitch Session, Digital Media Series Pitch, Procedural Project Pitch and the Final Pitch Session, which offers unprecedented direct access to TV executives from across Europe.